 Gently picking it up, he felt a warm pulse coming from the line that disappears into the distance.
 A jolt of energy went through his body, and it finally dawned on him.
 He was not dead.
 Quickly imagining the lifeline to fade away, he protected his one-way ticket back to his body.

 “Stop the Swamp Fairy!”
 Voices of soldiers could be heard behind him.

 “Is it still not dead?
 How is this possible?

 “Get back!
-We got to stop it before it kill us all!”
+We got to stop it before it kills us all!”

 “Where is Commander Russ?
 Are we left alone to battle by ourselves?”

 “Damn it!
-We thrown away like trash!
+We threw them away like trash!
 I knew we shouldn’t have followed him!”

 Angry words and panic erupted around him.
-Soldiers were running left and right trying to pin down the Swamp Fairy from killing them.
-It was a harsh battle between the two ending up in a stalemate.
+Soldiers ran left and right, trying to pin down the Swamp Fairy from killing them.
+It was a fierce battle between the two to end up in a stalemate.

 “What’s going on?”
 Zero was confused.
 “I thought Russ and his companions killed it?”

-The Swamp Fairy ran around in rage as it continually swung its scythe like a maniac.
-With every swing, it killed dozens of soldiers around it, causing them to disappears like smoke.
-A harsh reality played before him, the dead soldiers were dying once again, this time with their existence in jeopardy.
+The Swamp Fairy ran around in rage as it continually swung its scythe-like a maniac.
+With every swing, it killed dozens of soldiers around it, causing them to disappear like smoke.
+A harsh reality played before him; the dead soldiers were dying again, with their existence in jeopardy.